RadialDevGroup/ombudsman/marketing_and_sales/SALES-ONBOARDING.md

 Please have team member thoroughly read sales playbook materials, sales README and PROCESS and review materials in Sales Tools folder and Dropbox

 # Guides
-  - If present, please have new team-member review guides concering professional communication and delivery process
+  - If present, please have new team-member review guides concerning professional communication and delivery process
   - Please have new member share/add/PR any learnings while on the sales team as guides for future salespeople.